thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ...
 ```

-You can also change the settings by accessing the properties with the same name as in the attribute.
+You can also change the settings by accessing the properties on the `DbContext` with the same name as in the attribute.
 For example:
 ```c#
 public class MyEntities : Audit.EntityFramework.AuditDbContext
 {